 As one can tell, the origin of these weaving goddesses varies based on the source.
 Even Hesiod appears to get a bit caught up in the genealogy of all the gods.

 To the same extent, the appearance of the three goddesses varies just as greatly.
 Even though they are usually described to be a group of older women, others have their appropriate ages reflect their role in human life.
 In spite of this physical variety, the Fates were almost always shown to be weaving and donning white robes.

 Did the Fates Share an Eye?

 In the 1997 film Hercules there are plenty of things to have gripes about.
 Hera being Heracles’ actual mother, Hades wanting to take over Olympus (with the Titans no less), and Phil scoffing at the idea that Herc was Zeus’ kid.
-One more to add to the list is the representation of the Fates, who Hades consulted in the animated feature.
+There’s also the representation of the Fates, who Hades consulted in the animated feature.

 The Fates, three haggard, frightening deities were shown to be sharing an eye.
 Except, here’s the catch: the Fates never shared an eye.

 That would be the Graeae – or the Grey Sisters – daughters of the primordial sea gods Phorcys and Ceto.
 Their names were Deino, Enyo, and Pemphredo.
 Besides these triplets sharing an eye, they also shared a tooth.

 Usually, the Graeae were thought to be incredibly wise beings, and, as is the thing in Greek mythology, the more blind one was the better worldly insight they had.
 They were the ones to reveal to Perseus where Medusa’s lair was after he had stolen their eye.